 Figure 5: System Defect Registration document High level flow.

 As indicated in Figure 5, the defect form will be administered to the trainees before the training activities.
-In this way, they can take note of all the defects occurred during the execution.
+In this way, they can take note of all the defects that occurred during the execution.

 Then, all the reports will be collected by the Pilot Owner Moderator, that will integrate all the single contribution in a consolidated defect report to deliver to Pilot Manager.
 The report will be taken in consideration in future iteration of the development process.